With traditional lenders, reporting payment information to the credit bureaus is a two-way street. But with no credit check lenders? Not so much.

 For one thing, traditional lenders will run a hard credit check when they evaluate your application.
 And those hard checks will actually ding your score.
 And while the damage is small and temporary, it’s still the last thing someone with bad credit needs—especially when they’re going to get denied anyway!

 That’s where no credit check loans come in.
 These are smaller loans—both online loans and cash loans from brick and mortar lenders—designed to provide emergency bridge financing for people with bad credit.
 And just like the name suggests, no credit check loans will not involve a hard check being run on your credit history.

 There are three main kinds of no credit check loans.
-The first is payday loans—also known as cash advances.
+The first is payday loans—sometimes called cash advance loans.
 These are small-dollar loans with very short repayment terms and extremely high interest rates.
-A typical two-week payday loan with a 15 percent interest rate has an APR of almost 400 percent!
+A typical two-week payday loan with a 15% interest rate has an APR of almost 400%!

 Title loans are also common, but, unlike payday loans, these products are secured by collateral—namely, the title to the borrower’s car or truck.
-You can generally borrow more money with a title loan than you can with a payday cash advance, but you’ll still encounter APRs averaging around 300 percent!
+You can generally borrow more money with a title loan than you can with a payday cash advance, but you’ll still encounter APRs averaging around 300%!